edvinpontuslarsson/MessageBoard/README.md

 Repeat test case 3, post message.
 Save the urls to edit and delete post.

 #### Test case 8 - Log out
 Make a new request and do like previously with the session.
 Write the start page url in the field for the request URL in postman (e.g. http://youedvin.com/).
-Post with the following key and value in the Body form-data:
+Post with the following key and value in the Body form-data:<br>
 _Key1_: LoginView::Logout _Value1_: logout

 #### Test case 9 - Register a second test user